+Heading to Lorient today...
 There's a great old 70's film called, 'The Omega Man'.
 To cut a long story short, Charlton Heston is the last man left alive (by day anyway) in a post-viral world.
 He roams this completely deserted US city with not another living thing in sight.
-I felt like him last night as I drove towards Calais but the virus which had brought my world to an end was called, 'The World Cup Final.'
-French auto routes are really safe when there are no French people on them.

-How could I ignore my hero Serhiy?
+How could I ignore my hero Serhiy here in Saint-Grégoire?
 If I’d had a proper thinking-head on when I did the revue of the course yesterday I would have mentioned him; ‘a strong man’s course’ I said and who’s stronger than the man who rides 56 x 11?
 Isn’t it a joy to see him forcing that ‘death gear’ along the road, none of that embarrassing high-revving nonsense; face a mask of pain, giving his all — awesome.
-It's great to see him in yellow too, for a team that was down and out when Jan and Oscar exited stage right a week ago.
-T-Mobile are doing OK-two stage wins and the jersey already.

-Much of the cynicism I have built-up about the commercialism and rampant ‘janitor-mentality’ of many of the officials on Le Tour evaporated on Friday as we drove the full race route from Lisieux to Vitré.
-There's still innocence and magic about the race-in these parts anyway-four and five hours before the race was due through there were thousands of people roadside.
-Every age group was represented, although it seems to be the old and the young who embrace the race most warmly.
+Much of the cynicism I have built-up about the commercialism and rampant ‘janitor-mentality’ of many of the officials on Le Tour de France 2006 evaporated on Friday as we drove the full race route from Lisieux to Vitré.

-I said this morning that I would talk to you from Caen; well it’s actually Lisieux, around 50 kilometres east of Caen.
+I said this morning that I would talk to you from Caen; well it’s actually Lisieux, around 50 kilometres east of Caen, here on Le Tour de France 2006.
 It took the usual hour to get to the start this morning.
 Beauvais was ‘en fete’ for le Tour - not the grotty part of Beauvais you encounter en route to Ryanair’s tent at the airport but the nice, old part complete with Gothic cathedral.
-A thing I noticed today was that the dreaded, large plastic PMU hands, which were 'banned' after one nearly cut Thor Hushovd's arm off, were being distributed with gay abandon at Beauvais.
-Safety is all very well, but you can't piss the sponsors off.

-Sunday, stage one-a day for the sprinters.
+Sunday in Strasbourg, stage one-a day for the sprinters.
 It was quite late when I got to sleep, I had a coffee in the hotel after I came in from my pizza place, it was too strong for a wimp like me late at night and my efforts to nod-off were also seriously hampered by demented French men driving around Strasbourg blowing their car horns all night.
-Apparently there's some football tournament or other on the go?
-I did my washing before bed last night and it was practically dry by morning.
-It's no big deal washing stuff in the bath and it means you can carry a lot less clothing.

-Another good sleep, alarm at 06:00 and straight into the shower, shave, jump into shorts and a T-shirt then down to the car and haul the bike out, stick the wheels in, blow the tyres up, run over it with a baby wipe [they work great] and we’re off.
-The mission is to ride, photograph and review the prologue course.
-My Ibis hotel isn't far from the race HQ, once I got down there it took a bit of time to orient myself.
+Another good sleep, alarm at 06:00 and straight into the shower, shave, jump into shorts and a T-shirt then down to the car and haul the bike out, stick the wheels in, blow the tyres up, run over it with a baby wipe [they work great] and we’re off to the Strasbourg Prologue.

 I walked in to the press room this morning and one of the guys from French radio told me that Ulrich and Sevilla were gone - sent home by T-Mobile due to their involvement in Operacion Puerto, the Spanish drugs bust.
 Le Tour de France 2006.